Scholarships

 The following criteria have been established to choose the five abstracts for the travel award:

-• The applicant must submit an abstract (200 words maximum) by the deadline of October 11th, 2022 and identify that they are planning on participating in the student competition.
+• The applicant must submit an abstract (200 words maximum) to [email protected] by the deadline of Oct.
+1st, 2023 and identify that they are planning on participating in the Cyrus R. Lesser student oral paper competition.

-• The applicant must also provide their current GPA, including their major and minor if applicable.
+• On the application below for the travel assistance, the applicant must provide their current GPA, including their major and minor if applicable.

 • The travel award will be based upon course of study and dedication to the profession.

-• The travel award is open to any graduate or undergraduate student pursuing studies in the field of mosquito control, mosquito biology and/or vector management.
+• The travel award is open to any graduate or undergraduate student pursuing studies in the field of mosquito control, mosquito biology and/or vector management that have not previously attended a Florida mosquito Control Association Meeting.

 Previous Winners of the Cy Lesser FMCA Scholarship